 Paternity Benefit, Maternity Benefit, Adoptive Benefit and Parent’s Benefit

 You can qualify for these payments in the year you return to Ireland from the developing country or the year after you return.

 You must have 39 weeks of contributions paid or credited since the start of your working life.

 You can apply for Treatment Benefit the year you return, or the following year, if you have 26 weeks of paid contributions since the start of your working life, and you have 26 weeks paid or credited contributions in the relevant tax year.

 You can apply for credited contributions by completing Form VOL DEV 1 (pdf).
 Completed forms should be returned to your sending agency, which will in turn forward it to Comhlámh.
 Ensure that you quote your correct Personal Public Service (PPS) number) when you complete the form.

 Comhlámh then validates the credentials of the sending agency and verifies that you are working overseas on volunteer terms.

-Following validation, Comhlámh contacts the Special Collection Section of the Department of Social Protection and the period of your assignment is noted by this office.
+Following validation, Comhlámh contacts the Special Collection Section of the Department of Employment Affairs and Social Protection and the period of your assignment is noted by this office.

 Where to apply